FIE458 Deep Learning with Applications to Finance

 Prior experience with R or Python recommended.

-The class is graded on a portfolio of class presentations (approximately 35%), a group final paper (approximately 60%) and peer review (approximately 5%).
+The class is graded on a portfolio of group class presentations, a group final paper and peer review.
 One grade is given for the entire portfolio.
 The group final paper is the most important component.
 Students will also submit a reflection note that summarizes their learning and development.
 All material must be in English.

 For class presentations, students will be expected to present multiple times through the semester, either singly or in groups.
 Group size must be approved by the lecturer.
 The final peer review is for all group work.
 At the end of the term, students will evaluate the contribution of his/her team members.
 The peer review requires you to behave in a responsible and respectful manner.
 If I deem a student to deviate from such behavior, I may overrule the peer review.